 Mr. Bourland is a member of the American, Tennessee, Arkansas, and Memphis Bar Associations and has previously served on the Unauthorized Practice of Law Committee for the Memphis Bar Association.
 He was a participant in the inaugural classes of both the Nexus Leadership Program and the Memphis Bar Association Leadership Forum and was an associate member of the Leo Bearman, Sr. chapter of the American Inn of Court.

 In 2014, he was elected as a fellow of the Memphis Bar Foundation for his devoted and distinguished service to the legal profession in the City of Memphis.
 From 2012-2017, he was selected by Mid-South Super Lawyers magazine to the Rising Stars list in the field of Business/Corporate.
-Mr. Bourland has also been selected for inclusion in The Best Lawyers in America 2019 in the field of real estate law.
+Mr. Bourland was also selected by his peers for inclusion in The Best Lawyers in America 2019 in the field of real estate law.
 This is his fourth year for inclusion

 In 2016, Mr. Bourland was appointed by Memphis Mayor A C Wharton, and confirmed by the City Council of Memphis, to serve as a commissioner on the Civil Service Commission, a governmental board which conducts hearings to review disciplinary actions by the City of Memphis against its employees.
 In 2017, he was re-appointed by Memphis Mayor Jim Strickland and re-confirmed by the City Council for a three year term.
 He has previously served on the St. Luke’s Day School Advisory Board of Directors, the Alumni Board of Presbyterian Day School and the Board of Directors of For The Kingdom, Inc., a Christian camp in Millington, Tennessee, whose purpose is to serve urban youth of the greater Memphis area.
 He currently serves on the Board of Directors of RedZone Ministries, an evangelical outreach ministry whose goal is the social and spiritual renewal of the Orange Mound community.
 He is actively involved in his church, Fellowship Memphis, where he has served in various leadership capacities since 2003 and currently serves as an Elder.